daniel-lyon/CAS-Summer-Project/README.md

 All code required to analyse the data is located in `/scripts/`.

 `cube_clean_n_stack.ipynb` for cleaning cubes and stacking spectra.

 `ppxf_fit.ipynb` for checking recessional velocities.

-`Redshift_Spectra_Display.ipynb` for visualising spectra `mp_stellar_pops.py` for running 256 parameter inputs to get age & metallicity `fitting_results_ppxf_explore.py` to visualse 256 parameter results.
+`Redshift_Spectra_Display.ipynb` for visualising spectra.

+`mp_stellar_pops.py` for running 256 parameter inputs to get age & metallicity.

+`fitting_results_ppxf_explore.py` to visualse 256 parameter results.

 Other files include some helper scripts and plotting scripts for paper

-`agn_plot_fit.py` for the AGN & galaxy spectra `spec_plot_fit.py` for the other candidates
+`agn_plot_fit.py` for the AGN & galaxy spectra

+`spec_plot_fit.py` for the other candidates

 ## Velocity Fits